AcheronProject/AcheronDocs/docs/reset_article_1/reset_article_1.md

 $$ \dfrac{\Delta T}{T_0} = \sqrt{\left(\dfrac{\Delta R}{R}\right)^2 + \left(\dfrac{\Delta C}{C}\right)^2} $$

-The keen reader might indetify this as a elliptic parabolloid in the $\Delta T$, $\Delta R$ and $\Delta C$ variables.
+The keen reader might identify this as a elliptic parabolloid in the $\Delta T$, $\Delta R$ and $\Delta C$ variables.
 This means that the time uncertainty $\Delta T$ grow *parabolically* with the resistor and capacitor uncertainties, which goes to show that the time uncertainty is very, very sensible to these quantities.

 The interested reader might also calculate the partial derivatives of the sensibilities of $\Delta T$ with respect to $\Delta R$ and $\Delta C$, which will prove the parabolic growth of the sensibility.